Desmodium heterophyllum

 What's the taxonomical classification of Desmodium heterophyllum?

 Desmodium heterophyllum belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within the class Equisetopsida and the subclass Magnoliidae, this plant is situated in the order Fabales.
-It is a member of the family Fabaceae, which places it within the genus Desmodium, and it is specifically identified by its species name, heterophyllum.
+Within this lineage, it is categorized under the class Equisetopsida and the subclass Magnoliidae.
+Moving down the taxonomic hierarchy, the plant is situated in the order Fabales and is a member of the family Fabaceae.
+Finally, it is identified by the genus Desmodium, with its specific designation being the species heterophyllum.

 What are the morphological characteristics of this plant?